eugenia1984/english/glossary.md

 - **To revoke** means to officially cancel or take back a decision, right, or permission.
 For example, ``The administrator may revoke access if rules are broken``.

 - **to ring** refers to the action of making a sound, particularly a clear resonant sound.
 It's commonly used to describe the sound made by bells, telephones, or alarms.
 For example: ``The phone will ring at 9 AM to remind me of the meeting``, meaning: indicates the phone making a sound.
 I wake up when my alarm clock rings. (describes the alarm making a sound to wake someone up)

+- **to rush** means to do something or move quickly or in a hurry, often due to time pressure.
+It's used to describe actions done with urgency.
+For example: ``I had to rush to catch the train``. (means moving quickly to not miss the train) ``Don't rush your decision``. (suggests taking time to decide)

 - **To see new faces joining the team**: is often used in a professional or group setting.
 It means that someone is happy or pleased to welcome new members to a group or team.
 New faces is a friendly way to refer to new people or members.